close

 Problems with your program?

 All UEA students are automatically enrolled as members of the Union, unless you opt out.
 SU spaces and groups include our venues (the bar, LCR and Waterfront), the Hive, and any location where Union Club and Society activity is taking place.
+We expect all members to abide by our Code of Conduct.

 Report and Support